 We will use the on-line homework management system, WileyPlus, for this class.
-I hope that most students are already familiar with WileyPlus.
-If you are not, please come see me soon.
-To set up the WileyPlus, you can google it to find the webpage and then use the Course ID: 721345 to get into the system.
-You will be asked to register by providing the user name and password.
-After all that, you will be able to see the Assignment for the first week.
+I hope that most students are already familiar with the system.
+If you are not, please come see me or TA for help.
+To use the WileyPlus, you log into the CourseWeb and click on WileyPlus listed on the left blue panel.
+There you will see the assignment (HW1) for the first week.
+There are many resources available within WileyPlus, including the textbook.

 We will assign homework once a week on Monday.
-The deadline for each assignment is the opening hour of the Monday lecture the week after.
+The deadline for each assignment is the opening hour of the Friday lecture the week after.
 You should attempt all the problems assigned.
-To help you develop problem solving skills, there is also a recitation class each week.
+To help you develop problem-solving skills, there is also a recitation class each week.
 This is an occasion when you can ask many questions, and your TA will demonstrate and help you solve some problems that you consider "tough".
 As Prof. Russell Clark correctly put it, "one cannot play a violin just by watching someone doing it.
 You have to play and practice yourself."
 Thus, if you want to do well in this class, practicing and working out the assigned homework each week is the very minimum that you must do.
 Short quizzes will be given in the recitation classes and will contribute to your final grade.
 Altogether, the two midterms count for 20% each, the final 30%, the HW 10%, the quizzes 10%, and class attendance 10% towards your final grade.